Angels in the Infield: Plot

 As the season ends, the Angels and the Crimson Devils are forced to play in a one-game playoff to determine which team will represent the American League in the World Series.
-The devil (Colin Fox) makes a deal with Randy Fleck, the Crimson Devils' star player who was also the one who hit the grounder that blew the 1992 ALCS for the Angels, for Eddie to lose the game, and everything he cares about, in exchange for his soul.
+The devil makes a deal with Randy Fleck, the Crimson Devils' star player who was also the one who hit the grounder that blew the 1992 ALCS for the Angels, for Eddie to lose the game, and everything he cares about, in exchange for his soul.
 He agrees.

 The devil makes the game delayed thanks to rain, and Eddie leaves to see Laurel's ballet recital.
 To get him to the game faster, Bob speeds up the recital.
 When he gets to the game, the Crimson Devils are up 2-0 in the bottom of the eighth inning.
 The Angels soon score three runs thanks to a home run by Eric Jacobs, who had a demon holding him back.
 Bob explains to Laurel that he and the other angels are unable to interfere in a championship game because championship have to be won on their own.
 When the ninth inning comes, Eddie gets two quick outs, but then a player hits a triple.
 When Randy Fleck comes to the plate and Eddie quietly asks God for help, Bob appears to him and tells him that his newfound confidence, as well as his family's confidence in him, is all he needs to win the game.
 Encouraged, Eddie pitches to Fleck, who once again hits a ground ball, but this time Eddie manages to catch it and throw it to first base, winning the game and the Angels won the pennant.
 The stadium cheers, and Eddie hugs Laurel and kisses Claire.